abwilf/Factorized/README.md

 `models/mosi.py`: contains data processing in model creation for mosi

 ## Self-supervised
 `run_ssl.sh`: first run `main_ssl.py` for self-supervised pretraining without labels, and then run `main.py` for fine-tuning with labels.
+Currently, we implement two types of augmentation for contrastive self-supervised learning: random node masking and random edge perturbation.
+Will implement node dropping and subgraph sampling in the future.